Eliminating the Barriers: Demystifying Wi-Fi Baseband Design and Introducing the PicoScenes Wi-Fi Sensing Platform: QCA9300 Hardware Architecture

-QCA9300 adopts multi-rate design to simultaneously accommodate 802.11b/g/n protocols in the 2.4GHz band~\cite{4907420, sequencing}.
-QCA9300 boosts $f_{digi\_bb}$, $f_{rx\_adc}$, and $f_{tx\_dac}$ by 1.1x to 44/88/176MHz.
-For 802.11b packets, the frequency gap between $f_{digi\_bb}$=44MHz and 22MHz bandwidth is bridged by a pair of $\frac{1}{2}$ frequency divider and 2x frequency multiplier.
-For 802.11g/n case, as shown in Fig.~\ref{fig:architecture}, QCA9300 uses a pair of $10\leftrightarrow 11$ sequencing interpolator and decimator to bridge the 44MHz and 40MHz gap.
-It is worth noting that, for some later models of QCA9300, such as QCA9380/9390/9590, there is a \textit{fastclock} option (ON by default) which specifies the 44/88/176MHz clocks for both 2.4/5GHz bands.
+The third challenge is the mandatory backward compatibility with the 802.11b protocol.
+In the 2.4 GHz band, the NIC must support the 802.11b/g/n protocols simultaneously.
+The 802.11b protocol runs at a 22 MHz signal bandwidth, \ie, $f_{sig\_bb}^{11b}=22$ MHz, which is not compatible with either the 20 or 40 MHz bandwidth of the 802.11 g/n protocols.
+To solve this problem, the QCA9300 adopts a multi-rate design to support the 802.11b/g/n protocols simultaneously in the 2.4 GHz band.
+Specifically, the QCA9300 boosts $f_{digi\_bb}$, $f_{rx\_adc}$ and $f_{tx\_dac}$ by 1.1 times to 44, 88 and 176 MHz, respectively.
+Then, the QCA9300 uses two types of rate converters to tackle the frequency gaps.
+For the 802.11b 22 MHz bandwidth case, the gap between $f_{sig\_bb}=22$ MHz and $f_{digi\_bb}=44$ MHz is bridged by a ``$0.5 \leftrightarrow 2$'' rate converter, \ie, a $0.5\times$ frequency divider for the Rx path and a $2\times$ frequency multiplier for the Tx path.
+For the 802.11n 40 MHz bandwidth case, \ie, 802.11n HT40+/- channel modes with $f_{sig\_bb}=40$ MHz, the QCA9300 uses a ``$10\leftrightarrow 11$'' rate converter to bridge the gap between $f_{sig\_bb}=40$ MHz and $f_{digi\_bb}=44$ MHz.
+For the 802.11g/n 20 MHz bandwidth case, \ie, HT20 or HT40+/- channel modes with $f_{sig\_bb}=20$ MHz, the QCA9300 still treats the signals as 40 MHz bandwidth signals but later discards half of the subcarriers.
+Finally, in the 5 GHz band that the 802.11b protocol does not support, the QCA9300 bypasses the $10\leftrightarrow 11$ rate conversion pair and restores $f_{digi\_bb}$, $f_{rx\_adc}$ and $f_{tx\_dac}$ to 40, 80 and 160 MHz, respectively.
+Note that in some later models of the QCA9300 series, namely, the QCA9380/9390/9590 models, there is a \textit{fastclock} option (ON by default) that specifies the 44/88/176 MHz clocks for both the 2.4 and 5 GHz bands.